WorldAfterCapital/WorldAfterCapital/part-one/Optimism.md

 Not all regulation will be good regulation.
 In fact, the earliest regulation of automotive vehicles was aimed at delaying their adoption by limiting their speed to that of a horse drawn carriage and in some cases even requiring them to be preceded by someone carrying a flag {{"WIKIRF" | cite}}.

 Similarly, not all regulation of digital technology will be good regulation.
-Much of it will initially aim to protect the status quo and help incumbent enterprises, such as the 2017 proposed changes to net neutrality rules {{"NYT3" | cite}}.
+Much of it will initially aim to protect the status quo and help incumbent enterprises, such as the recently proposed changes to net neutrality rules {{"NYT3" | cite}}.
 But that is no reason to call for an absence of regulation.
 It should be seen, instead, as a challenge to come up with the right regulation as we did eventually in the case of cars.

 My proposals for regulation later in the book are aimed at being pro-innovation by giving more economic freedom to individuals and by giving them better access to information (informational freedom).
 These regulations are choices we need to make collectively.
 They represent a big departure from the past aimed at letting us explore the space of the possible opened up by digital technologies in a way that can get us past the industrial society to a knowledge society.